ptigas/simple-captcha-solver/README.md

 ## Disclaimer

-This is a simple solver for a very specific and easy-to-solve CAPTCHAs like those proposed [here](https://www.sitepoint.com/simple-captchas-php-gd/).
+This is a simple solver for a very specific and easy-to-solve CAPTCHAs like the one proposed [here](https://www.sitepoint.com/simple-captchas-php-gd/).
 Use the force to find something more complex.

 ## The idea
 In this example we are going to use the following images.